ControlledChaos/bs-theme/README.md

 The theme is ready to bundle a copy of Advanced Custom Fields basic or Pro.
 Simply add the contents of the plugin folder to the `includes/vendor/acf` directory and Advanced Custom Fields is automatically loaded, if the plugin is not active via the plugins interface.

-If the `includes/vendor/acf` directory is not used as the root directory of the plugin then change the directory name, and core filename, if changed, in the ACF class file properties:
+If the `includes/vendor/acf` directory is not used as the root directory of the plugin then change the directory name, and core filename in the ACF class file properties:
 `@see includes/classes/vendor/class-acf.php`.

 An ACF JSON directory is ready to use, filters added in the ACF class.